Is your potting bench in need of a makeover? This step-by-step DIY guide will teach you how to restore and update your old potting bench.

 I used the sanding block on the places with wood filler.

-Somehow, there were paint drips on the counter section of the potting bench.
-Oh yes, and a gift from a nice bird!
-Yuck!
-I had to get out the hand sander to remove the paint drips!
+Somehow, paint drips were on the counter section of the potting bench—oh yes, and a gift from a nice bird!

 Now it’s nice and smooth!
 Almost ready to paint!